Come, let us talk about Ambedkar.

 No author of fiction could have imbued in their protagonist as oppressive a situation, nor would dare to write such a searing story of growth or vision.

 Did you not notice how innocuous the introductory statements of “make yourself comfortable” were?
-A pleasant placatory remark before diving into political writing?
-An almost nonexistent triviality.
+A trivial pleasantry before diving into political writing?
+An almost nonexistent nicety.
 Cup of water, tea or coffee, an afterthought that probably did not even register in our mind.

-That is how far removed his, and millions (around 13 millions if I remember right) of his lot’s, life was from normality.
+That is how far removed his, and millions (around 13 million if I remember right) of his lot’s, life was from normality.

 “The objections to equality may be sound, and one may have to admit that all men are not equal.
 But what of that?
 Equality may be a fiction, but nonetheless one must accept it as the governing principle” he wrote later.
 Even accounting for unequal opportunities that make unequal men, his end goal of weaving in equality was never compromised.
 It would later make its way into the Indian constitution as affirmative action.